How to grow waterlilies

-Water lilies will only thrive in a pond that has still water and is in plenty of sunshine.
-If you have a bubble fountain position the water lily as far away from this as possible.
+Waterlilies will thrive only in a pond that has still water and gets plenty of sunshine.
+If you have a bubble fountain, position the water lily as far away from this as possible.

 How to plant waterlilies

-After about 10 days of planting in spring, you should see signs of new leaves appearing at the surface.
-If you don’t you may have the plant too deep in the pond.
+About 10 days after planting your waterlily, you should see new leaves appearing at the surface.
+If you don’t you may have planted the waterlily too deeply.

 How to propagate waterlilies

 After about five years, water lilies will be ready to divide.
 They often stop flowering when they have outgrown their container.
 Lift the plant out of the pond in March.
-This is a smelly and heavy job so wear waterproof trousers and ask a friend to help.
-Turn the plant out of the containers.
-With a sharp knife remove sections of rhizome with at least two eyes per section and repot them.
+This is a smelly and tricky job so wear waterproof trousers and ask a friend to help.
+Turn the plant out of its container.
+With a sharp knife, remove sections of rhizome with at least two eyes per section and repot them.
 Ideally place them back into the pond straight away.
 The tough woody crown of the old plant can be discarded.